Agency.com: Company history

-Urban Desires was nominated for a Webby in the first of the annual Webby Awards in 1997.

 Viral marketing controversy

 A 2006 ad campaign by Agency.com involved an experimental "viral" pitch video for the Subway (restaurant) account uploaded onto YouTube.com.
 The purpose of the pitch video upload appears to have been an attempt to show Agency.com's online innovation to Subway by including a "viral" component in the pitch by documenting the pitch process itself and uploading it for all the world to see, discuss, and pass around.
 The term, "When we roll, we roll big" was used by an Agency.com employee in the video.
 Industry commentary was generally negative.